 Knowing his wife Sarai is beautiful even at age sixty-five, Abram anticipates having a problem when he enters Egypt.
 Because she looks so young and beautiful, she could do a facial cream commercial.
-Abram knows the Egyptians would kill him to have her, so he proposes to her: Say, I pray thee, thou art my sister: that it may be well with me for thy sake; and my soul shall live because of thee (Gen 12:13).
+Abram knows the Egyptians would kill him to have her, so he proposes to her: "Say you are my sister, so that I will be treated well for your sake and my life will be spared because of you" (Gen. 12:13).
 This was at best a half-truth because she is his half-sister (20:12), but she is also his wife.
 Perhaps Abram thinks if he is thought to be her brother, any marriage arrangements would have to be made with him, and he could negotiate with them until the famine was over.

 Sarai agrees, and when they arrive in Egypt, the Egyptians see Sarai is a very beautiful woman (12:14).
-But things get much worse when Pharaoh's officials see her because they praise her beauty to Pharaoh and she is taken into Pharaoh's house (12:15).
+But things get much worse when Pharaoh's officials see her because they praise her beauty to Pharaoh and she is taken into his palace (12:15).
 This means she became one of Pharaoh's wives (12:19).
-As a result, Pharaoh rewards Abram with several kinds of livestock and servants (12:16).
+As a result, Pharaoh rewards Abram with sheep and cattle, male and female donkeys, menservants and maidservants, and camels (12:16).
 Abram's deceit seems to be paying off, but that's about to change.